-(1) A person may repair or maintain an existing floating structure placed on the waters of this state prior to January 1, 1992 with like materials in a like manner.

-(2) All repair or maintenance construction activities must comply with the provisions in OAR 250-014-0030(3).

-(3) Any repairs or maintenance requiring the replacement of more than ten percent in square footage of a floating structure shall comply to provisions as specified in New Construction OAR 250-014-0030.
+- (1) A applicant may repair or maintain an existing floating structure placed on the waters of this state prior to January 1, 1992 with like materials in a like manner. - (2) All repair or maintenance construction activities shall comply with the provisions in Section 250-014-0030(3). - (3) Any repairs or maintenance requiring the replacement of more than ten percent (10%) in square footage of a floating structure shall comply to provisions as specified in the New Construction Section 250-014-0030.